Seaforth Highlanders of Canada: World War II

 In the spring of 1939 it looked as if Canada would soon be at war again.
 Unlike the First World War this time The Seaforth Highlanders of Canada were among the first to deploy.
 On September 1, 1939, nine days before the Canadian declaration of war, the Seaforths were ordered to mobilize.
 In just one week the regiment recruited up to its full war-time strength and filled its first line of reinforcements.
 By Christmas 1939 they were aboard the UK troopship RMS Andes crossing the Atlantic to Scotland.

 After the withdrawal from Dunkirk the Seaforths were one of the few fully equipped regiments in England.
 During the Battle of Britain they filled a variety of roles including manning anti-air batteries, providing anti-parachute defence and front-line coastal defence.
 In August 1942 Canada's 2nd Division invaded Dieppe.
 It was for his actions during this raid that former Seaforth officer Lieutenant Colonel Charles Merritt was awarded his Victoria Cross while commanding The South Saskatchewan Regiment.
 He was presumed dead but it was discovered later that he was in fact taken prisoner.

 The Seaforths however as part of the 1st Canadian Infantry Division would not see combat until July 1943 in Operation Husky, the invasion of Sicily.
 The beach landing was relatively uneventful but the Seaforths would soon see hard battles as they fought veteran German units for hilltop town after hilltop town through Valguarnera, Leonforte, Nissoria, Agira and Regalbuto, to Adrano.

 When the Seaforths crossed into Italy on 4 September 1943 they found themselves and the rest of 1st Division pursuing the Germans north.
 The Germans had decided not to defend the south of Italy but to fight only occasionally, buying time for them to build up their defences further north.
 By 25 October the Seaforths had fought their way over 300 miles from the landings in Reggio Calabria to the town of Baranello.

 After a rest in Baranello the Seaforths were back into action.
 They had reached the Gustav Line, where the Germans planned to make their first stand.
 From December 6 to 22 the 1st Division advanced only three miles from the Moro River to the edge of a small town named Ortona.
-The town was located on the eastern end of the Gustav Line on the Adriatic Sea.
+The town was on the eastern end of the Gustav Line on the Adriatic Sea.
 The narrow streets and dense buildings lead to intense street to street fighting.
 The battle was so intense that it was nicknamed "little Stalingrad".